fsfe/reuse-docs/spec/spec.md

 ### DEP5

-Alternatively, copyright and licensing information MAY be associated with a file through a DEP5 file.
+Alternatively, Copyright and Licensing Information MAY be associated with a file through a DEP5 file.
 The intended use case of this method is large directories where including a comment header in each file (or in `.license` companion files) is impossible or undesirable.